mpaviotti/mpaviotti.github.com/phd.markdown

 first draft via email. **Even if it is not perfect**.
 If I think your topics are aligned to mine I will help you finalizing it before it gets submitted.

 Applications usually open around January and close at the beginning of March, so keep an eye out.
+It will take time to write a good proposal so do not be late and reach out to me earlier rather than later.

 [Here](/assets/phd-advert-2023.txt)'s the advert for 2023 scholarships.